top of page

 1. Distributed Energy + Microgrid Regulation – Dominica

 After Hurricane Maria, Dominica’s national energy strategy included developing hybrid microgrids in vulnerable communities, powered by solar-PV and small-scale hydro with integrated battery storage.
-The key enabler wasn’t just technology—it was governance reform.
+The key enabler was not just technology; it was governance reform.
 The regulatory framework now supports independent power producers (IPPs), permits community energy models, and sets technical standards for interconnection and grid resilience.

 Insight: Enabling legislation and standards are crucial for decentralized energy resilience.
 Adaptive governance aligns technical capability with institutional flexibility.